natoka/F-k-Apttus/README.md

 # Others:
-1. When Apttus open the case detail page you will find out they are using DynamicCRM, what's the f**k!! you are selling Salesforce App!!
+1. When Apttus open the case detail page you will find out they are using DynamicCRM, what's the f**k!! you are selling Salesforc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY1NjgyNzQyLDY2Mjk2MDg5NSw1NjAzMz
+eyJoaXN0b3J5IjpbNTI1MDI2MjkyLDU2NTY4Mjc0Miw2NjI5Nj
-gxMDYsLTE0NDY4NDA1NjVdfQ==
+A4OTUsNTYwMzM4MTA2LC0xNDQ2ODQwNTY1XX0=
 -->